 THIS SONG.
 I still get so psyched up and start headbanging every time it comes on–how could you not?!
-10 years later and “Misery Business” is still one of the most classic and best emo songs of all time (at least in my opinion).
+10 years later and “Misery Business” is still one of the most classic and best emo songs of all time.
 The pure angst of the song, from the lyrics to the very fast paced music, throws you right back to middle school (or high school, depending on how old you were then).
 It’s become one of the ultimate nostalgia songs while still being a great rock song.

 This song plays more like a 2000s pop track that you’d hear on the radio.
 (And maybe you did, I won’t judge!)
 I will say, I love the single guitar notes that open the track–simple, clean, and just cool!
-“When It Rains” is about someone reminiscing about a friend who suffered from depression and committed suicide, wishing they could come back.
+“When It Rains” reminisces about a friend who suffered from depression and committed suicide, wishing they could come back.

 6. Let the Flames Begin

 Like with “Misery Business,” you can practically feel the anger and emotion conveyed in this song.
 It’s a combination of Williams’ vocals, the lyrics, hard guitars, and intense drums. (…Which I guess makes that everything in this song!)
 The song is about “keeping the faith while in tough times” (genius.com).

 I feel like “Miracle” is one of the more underrated songs by Paramore.
 It’s about someone taking the reins and refusing to keep on being alive without actually living.
 In this song, the girl is telling the guy she wants to be with that she won’t give up up them, that he should give them a chance to be something great.